Shop now & save up to 80% on medication

 Who It’s For

-This treatment is indicated for adults and children with diabetes who need mealtime insulin.
-It may be used in both Type 1 Diabetes and Type 2 Diabetes when rapid glucose control around meals is needed.
-A hospital setting may also use regular insulin intravenously under clinician supervision.
+This medicine is indicated for adults and children with diabetes who need mealtime insulin coverage.
+It can be used in Type 1 Diabetes along with basal insulin, and in Type 2 Diabetes when prandial control is needed.

 Dosage and Usage